 What Is Copywriting?

-Copywriting is writing words with the primary purpose of driving sales to a product or service.
+Copywriting is the act of writing words with the primary purpose of driving sales to a product or service.
 Copywriting is the art and science of convincing people through words to purchase a product or service.
 Copywriting takes many forms, such as:

 - Product descriptions